nsrau/azure-docs.it-it/articles/data-factory/enable-aad-authentication-azure-ssis-ir.md

 ---
-title: Abilitare l'autenticazione di Azure Active Directory per Azure-SSIS Integration Runtime
+title: Enable Azure Active Directory for Azure-SSIS Integration Runtime
 description: Questo articolo descrive come abilitare l'autenticazione di Azure Active Directory con l'identità gestita per Azure Data Factory per creare Azure-SSIS Integration Runtime.
 services: data-factory
-documentationcenter: ''
 ms.service: data-factory
 ms.workload: data-services
 ms.tgt_pltfrm: ''
 ms.devlang: powershell
 ms.topic: conceptual
-ms.date: 5/14/2019
 author: swinarko
 ms.author: sawinark
-manager: craigg
+manager: mflasko
+ms.date: 5/14/2019
-ms.openlocfilehash: 5f867126762924906aefada558a65cb68e884f6f
+ms.openlocfilehash: 6973e72b06d51241e883038936270fd0931365d7
-ms.sourcegitcommit: 609d4bdb0467fd0af40e14a86eb40b9d03669ea1
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 11/06/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73675663"
+ms.locfileid: "74217704"
 ---
 # <a name="enable-azure-active-directory-authentication-for-azure-ssis-integration-runtime"></a>Abilitare l'autenticazione di Azure Active Directory per Azure-SSIS Integration Runtime

-Questo articolo illustra come abilitare l'autenticazione Azure Active Directory (Azure AD) con l'identità gestita per il Azure Data Factory (ADF) e usarla invece dei metodi di autenticazione convenzionali, ad esempio l'autenticazione SQL, per:
+This article shows you how to enable Azure Active Directory (Azure AD) authentication with the managed identity for your Azure Data Factory (ADF) and use it instead of conventional authentication methods (like SQL authentication) to:

-- Creare un Azure-SSIS Integration Runtime (IR) che effettuerà il provisioning del database del catalogo SSIS (SSISDB) nel server/Istanza gestita del database SQL di Azure per conto dell'utente.
+- Create an Azure-SSIS Integration Runtime (IR) that will in turn provision SSIS catalog database (SSISDB) in Azure SQL Database server/Managed Instance on your behalf.

-- Connettersi a varie risorse di Azure durante l'esecuzione di pacchetti SSIS in Azure-SSIS IR.
+- Connect to various Azure resources when running SSIS packages on Azure-SSIS IR.

-Per ulteriori informazioni sull'identità gestita per il file ADF, vedere [Managed identità for Data Factory](https://docs.microsoft.com/azure/data-factory/data-factory-service-identity).
+For more info about the managed identity for your ADF, see [Managed identiy for Data Factory](https://docs.microsoft.com/azure/data-factory/data-factory-service-identity).

 > [!NOTE]
->-  In questo scenario, Azure AD l'autenticazione con l'identità gestita per il file ADF viene usata solo nella creazione e nelle successive operazioni di avvio del runtime di integrazione SSIS che effettuerà a sua volta il provisioning e la connessione a SSISDB.
-Per le esecuzioni di pacchetti SSIS, il runtime di integrazione SSIS si connette ancora a SSISDB usando l'autenticazione SQL con account completamente gestiti creati durante il provisioning di SSISDB.
->-  Se il runtime di integrazione SSIS è già stato creato con l'autenticazione SQL, non è possibile riconfigurarlo per usare l'autenticazione Azure AD tramite PowerShell, ma è possibile farlo tramite l'app portale di Azure/ADF.
+>-  In this scenario, Azure AD authentication with the managed identity for your ADF is only used in the creation and subsequent starting operations of your SSIS IR that will in turn provision and connect to SSISDB.
+For SSIS package executions, your SSIS IR will still connect to SSISDB using SQL authentication with fully managed accounts that are created during SSISDB provisioning.
+>-  If you have already created your SSIS IR using SQL authentication, you can not reconfigure it to use Azure AD authentication via PowerShell at this time, but you can do so via Azure portal/ADF app.

 [!INCLUDE [updated-for-az](../../includes/updated-for-az.md)]